President for promotion of Islamic calligraphy to further strengthen unity

 The president said the Islamic history had witnessed acame of calligraphic art which also added to the growth of Islamic civilization.

-He said he was a staunch supporter of the promotion and revival of Islamic calligraphy.
+He said that he was a staunch supporter of the promotion and revival of Islamic calligraphy.

 Lauding the magnificent artwork of country’s notable calligraphers, the president said such an exhibition had been an effort for reincarnation of the calligraphic art which had been associated with the rise of Islamic art and culture.